-Collecting quality hemp or cannabis terpenes requires the wherewithal to understand how those terpenes will react to given pressures and temperatures.
-To fully establish an accurate method for efficiently recovering terpenes, calculating terpene boiling point under vacuum is esssential – no matter what section of your extraction process you’re collecting them at.
+Collecting quality hemp terpenes requires the wherewithal to understand how those terpenes will react to given pressures and temperatures.
+To fully establish an accurate method for efficiently recovering terpenes, calculating terpene boiling point under vacuum is esssential - no matter what section of your extraction process you're collecting them at.
 This post contains a terpene chart designed to help you understand select terpene boiling points and calculate that data in your own extraction process.

 How to Distill Terpenes

 - Heat biomass to evaporate trapped volatile liquids to gas.

 - Lower vacuum to lower boiling temperature and reduce oxygen to preserve terpenes.

 - Introduce gas to a cold condenser that shunts the recovered terpenes to a different container.

 These steps can be easily accomplished using vacuum distillation as the key method to separate terpenes from biomass.
 The terpTRAP is a product that has been designed to easily condense and recover terpenes from a vacuum oven.

 The advantage of lowering the pressure above and around the biomass is that the lower pressure will enable distillations at lower temperatures thereby preserving the terpenes from reaction.